kurator-dev/kurator/docs/proposals/backup/backup.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-- **Restic Limitations**
-Restic does not support the hostpath PV, which means it cannot be tested in a kind cluster.
+- **hostPath volumes will be skipped when backup**
-If a backup is attempted with a hostpath type, Velero will skip this resource and continue with the subsequent resources.
-Reference [Velero issue](https://github.com/vmware-tanzu/velero/issues/4962)
+If we want backup an application with hostPath volumes, we need change hostPath type to local type, or Velero will skip this resource with hostPath volumes and continue with the subsequent resources.

-- **Testing with Kind**
-When testing with the kind cluster, it's recommended to use the busybox example instead of the nginx example provided by Velero.
+It is Worth mentioning is that Kind cluster use hostPath volumes. see [Velero issue](https://github.com/vmware-tanzu/velero/issues/4962)

 - **Backup Frequency**
 If the backup frequency is set too short, with the default backup retention period of 30 days, it might lead to a large amount of data in the OSS, potentially causing system crashes.